-Meet the Consumer Group
+Meet the Consumer Advisory Group

 In 2019, the AYA Cancer Consumer Advisory Group was formed.
 This group represents 20 amazing and diverse young people from across New Zealand who have had a diagnosis of cancer.
 They volunteer and dedicate their time to share their own lived experience and help shape the future cancer care for all young people with cancer.